 This course will challenge you to understand and to critically assess the role of EU law in responding to the major challenges the EU is currently facing.
-It will involve discussing issues ranging from the economic recovery after the COVID-19 pandemic to the difficulties in enforcing the rule of law in the Member States and the EU’s response to climate change.
+It will involve discussing issues ranging from the economic recovery after the COVID-19 pandemic and its social implications, to the difficulties in enforcing the rule of law in the Member States and the EU’s response to climate change.
 A special focus will be dedicated to the Digitalization of society and to issues of European Criminal Justice.
 Participants will be exposed to different teaching methods, including a negotiation exercise.

 The course is aimed at those interested in the law of the European Union and in understanding its main contemporary issues.
 It will interest those with a background in law and will also appeal to those with an interest in European politics, public administration, international relations, history and economics.
 EU responses will be discussed from normative perspectives, such as fundamental rights protection, and from the perspective of their possible future trajectories.
 This course, furthermore, offers a unique introduction to no less than three LLM programs at Utrecht University: LLM European Law, LLM Law and Tech and LLM European Criminal Justice.

 The Utrecht University School of Law has a long and rich tradition in research and education in EU law.
 It has been one of the first universities to set up a Europa Institute in the Netherlands and today, EU law is firmly embedded in education and in the RENFORCE research center.
 This offers you the opportunity to engage with distinguished experts in their respective fields.

 The course will take place in Utrecht if the COVID-19 situation allows for this.
 In case it is not possible to have meetings on campus, the course will be offered fully online.

 Students with a background in law, European studies or international relations and practitioners and policy makers that seek to be updated on contemporary issues of EU law.